-Pousada Trijunção is amidst an oasis of 33,000 protected hectares inthe Cerrado.
+Pousada Trijunção is amidst an oasis of 33,000 protected hectares in the Cerrado.
 In biodiversity the Cerrado is the richest savannah in the world, home to more than 850 species of birds, 251 mammals, 482 reptiles and amphibians and 1,200 fish as well as 13,000 plant species (about 5% of all plant species of the world).
 Currently there remains less than 50% of the original area in Brazil, and it is estimated that 150 species of animals are at risk of extinction as a result of destruction or damage to their habitat.
-The jaguar, ocelot, armadillo, anteater, maned wolf and grey eagle are among these species.
+The jaguar, the ocelot, the armadillo, the anteater, the maned wolf and the gray eagle are among these species - but here at Fazenda Trijunção they can live free, protected and reproducing.
+The preservation work of the Cerrado, its flora and fauna, is very important for the sustainable environmental, social, cultural and economic development of this biome.
+They believe that by sharing this experience with guests of Pousada Trijunção, they are supporting the rediscovery of the Cerrado and stimulating its preservation

 Located uniquely at the meeting point of 3 Brazilian states - Goiás, Bahia and Minas Gerais - Pousada Trijunção is 388 km’s from Brasilia, accessed by a 5 hour car journey or 30 minute light aircraft flight..